By: Team W16-3 Since: Sep 2018 Licence: MIT

 -

-: Represents the intuitiveupdate
+UpdateArgumentManager: Represents the intuitiveupdatecommand

 3.4.
 Display doctor’s current availability feature